EliAndrewC/l7r/rules/04-schools.md

 number as action dice.

 **First Dan:**
-Roll one extra die on double attack, iaijutsu, and wound check rolls.
+Roll one extra die on double attack, iaijutsu, and wound checks.

 **Second Dan:**
 You get a free raise on iaijutsu rolls.